Updated on: July 25, 2021

-Fortunately, you don’t need to know Latin to avoid buying a lemon—and you don’t necessarily need to be a car expert, either.
-A lot of used-car shopping just requires you to pair your common sense with your other senses: If a vehicle looks, sounds, feels, or yes, smells bad, it’s not a good sign.
+Fortunately, you don't need to know Latin to avoid buying a lemon—and you don't necessarily need to be a car expert, either.
+Though there's more to car buying than just looking for low mileage, a lot of used-car shopping just requires you to pair your common sense with your other senses: If a vehicle looks, sounds, feels, or yes, smells bad, it's not a good sign.

 The trick is telling minor faults from major ones.
-You’ll want to use the former to negotiate the price you pay, while the latter will tell you when to walk away.
-You can tell which is which by learning just a few things, including different options that can protect you and your purchase if you’re not entirely sure whether to buy a specific used car or not.
+You'll want to use the former to negotiate the price you pay, while the latter will tell you when to walk away.
+Both are important to the buying process.
+You can tell which is which by learning just a few things, including different options that can protect you and your purchase if you're not entirely sure whether to buy a specific used vehicle or not.

 Consumer Protection Laws

 Many people have heard of so-called "lemon laws" that entitle consumers to a refund or replacement if they buy a damaged or defective item.
 And while this sounds nice, a lemon law doesn't replace doing a little research before committing to a major purchase.
 This is especially true with used cars.

 Despite dud cars and "lemon" often being synonymous, lemon laws do not apply only to new car sales—and they often don't apply to used-car sales at all.
 What the Magnuson-Moss Warranty Act (the official name of the federal lemon law) does require is that retailers' written warranties be in a single, clear, and easy-to-read document.
 It does not require retailers to offer written warranties, though.